vipulnaik/diet-exercise-health/best-practices/best-practices-around-skin-wounds.md

 * Strength exercises: Try not to do strength exercises with the injured hand.

-* Carrying heavy loads: Try to use the other hands.
+* Carrying heavy loads: Try to use the other hand.

 * Handling of sharp or rough objects: Some things in the realm of cleaning, packing, physical reorganization, may match this.